gammasoft71/xtd/examples/xtd.forms.examples/games/minesweeper/resources/help_content.md

 #### To locate the mines

 1. To uncover a square, select it using the left mouse button.
    If the square is a mine, you lose.
 2. If the square isn't a mine, a number appears.
 This number represents the number of mines in the surrounding eight squares.
 3. To mark a square as a mine, select it with the right mouse button.
    To mark a square you are uncertain about, point to it and click twice with the right mouse button.
 This marks the square with a question mark (?).
 Later, you can either mark the square as a mine, or uncover it.

 ### Understanding the rules of the Game

+#### Follow these rules when playing Minesweeper

+* The playing area is a mine field, simulated by a gridd of squares.
+Initialy, all the squares are covered.
+* To uncover a square, point it and click the left mouse button.
+You continue to uncover square until only the square containing mines are coverred.
+* If you uncover a square that does not contain a mine, it either contains a number or is blank.
+  If the square contains a number, N, tthen they are N mines in the surrounding eight squares.
+If the square is blank, there are no mines int the surrounding eight square.

 ### Using Strategies and Hints